 Charitable Giving Statistics

-Did you know that Americans are the most generous nation, or that the biggest share of donations comes from individual donors?
-We have the answers to these questions as well as all of the latest charitable giving statistics.
-With the rise of online platforms and mobile devices, charitable giving trends are shifting too.
+Did you know that Americans are one of the most generous nations and that the most significant share of donations comes from individual donors?
+According to charitable giving statistics, with the rise of online platforms and mobile devices, charitable giving trends are shifting too.
 Scroll down to discover donor demographics, the most popular social media for fundraising, and more.

 Charitable Giving Statistics (Editor’s Choice)